emailjs/emailjs-tcp-socket/README.md

 * If a certificate was pinned, but the server presents another certificate (according to the public key fingerprint), it calls .oncert() to inform you about changes, but rejects the connection
 * If a certificate was pinned and the server certificate's public key fingerprint matches the pinned certificate, the connection is accepted. .oncert will **not** be called in this case!

+Please note that we can not synchronously ask whether that certificate is ok or not, since the TLS shim runs in a Web Worker.

 ## #close()

 ```javascript